David BoothChairman & Co-Chief Executive Officer

 Dimensional Fund Advisors

-David Booth was a founder of Dimensional Fund Advisors in 1981 and is Chairman and Co-CEO.
+David Booth, a founder of Dimensional Fund Advisors in 1981, is the firm's Chairman and Co-Chief Executive Officer.

 David received his MBA from the University of Chicago in 1971.
 He also holds an MS and a BA from the University of Kansas.